fabriceleal/Acinonyx/README.md

 Do test:
 `valgrind --leak-check=full --show-reachable=yes --track-origins=yes <exe> <args...>`
-This parser doesnt have leaks! :D
+This parser doesnt have leaks!
+Use `parser/valpoker.sh` for running with valgrind